pulumi/pulumi-hugo/themes/default/content/what-is/what-is-secrets-management.md

 * **Google Cloud Secret Manager**: Google Cloud's Secret Manager offers a secure storage system for API keys, passwords, certificates, and other sensitive data.
 * **Pulumi ESC**: Pulumi's Environments, Secrets, and Configuration (ESC) product offers a platform for storing and controlling access to secrets.
 Pulumi ESC can also dynamically obtain credentials via OIDC providers and manage configuration information as well as secrets.

+Additionally, both Kubernetes and Docker offer limited, built-in secrets management functionality in the form of [Kubernetes Secrets](/what-is/what-are-kubernetes-secrets/) and [Docker Secrets](/what-is/what-are-docker-secrets/), respectively.

-## What Benefits does Secrets Management Provide?
+## What benefits does secrets management provide?

 Some of the benefits of secrets management include: